WillEccles/node-server/README.md

 `"indexFile":"string"`: The index for the server.
 If not specified, defaults to “/index.html.”

+`"siteDirectory":"string"`: The root directory of the site, from which every file will be found.

 `"validExts":{"string":"string"}`: Valid extensions and their mime types.
 Any extensions requested that are not in this list will be responded to with a 403 (access denied) error.
 You should probably not mess with this unless you need to.

 `"invalidFiles":["string"]`: Files that will always return a 403, even if their extensions are valid.
 Regardless of what you put in this list, `server.js` will *never* be accessible, for security reasons.